Adware: Software as a service

-Definition of Spyware, Consent, and Ethics
+Definitions of spyware, consent and ethics

 In the view of Federal Trade Commission staff, there appears to be general agreement that software should be considered "spyware" only if it is downloaded or installed on a computer without the user's knowledge and consent.
-However, unresolved issues remain concerning how, what, and when consumers need to be told about software installed on their computers.
+Unresolved issues remain concerning how, what and when consumers need to be told about software installed on their computers.
 For instance, distributors often disclose in an end-user license agreement that there is additional software bundled with primary software, but some participants did not view such disclosure as sufficient to infer consent.

 Much of the discussion on the topic involves the idea of informed consent, the assumption being that this standard eliminates any ethical issues with any given software's behavior.
-However, if a majority of important software, websites and devices were to adopt similar behavior and only the standard of informed consent is used, then logically a user's only recourse against that behavior would become not using a computer.
-The contract would become an ultimatum - agree or be ostracized from the modern world.
+If a majority of important software, websites and devices were to adopt similar behavior and only the standard of informed consent is used, then logically a user's only recourse against that behavior would become not using a computer.
+The contract would become an ultimatum—agree or be ostracized from the modern world.
 This is a form of psychological coercion and presents an ethical problem with using implied or inferred consent as a standard.
 There are notable similarities between this situation and binding arbitration clauses which have become inevitable in contracts in the United States.

 Furthermore, certain forms and strategies of advertising have been shown to lead to psychological harm, especially in children.
-One example is childhood eating disorders - several studies have reported a positive association between exposure to beauty and fashion magazines and an increased level of weight concerns or eating disorder symptoms in girls.
+One example is childhood eating disorders—several studies have reported a positive association between exposure to beauty and fashion magazines and an increased level of weight concerns or eating disorder symptoms in girls.